belgattitude/nextjs-monorepo-example/docs/about-linters.md

 yarn add --dev eslint-config-next
 ```

+## Future

-> Note that when times come a good move is to create a ./packages/my-eslint-plugin.
+Note that when times come a good move is to create a ./packages/my-eslint-plugin.
 That
-> eases the installation and the configuration.
+eases the installation and the configuration.